 Set 147 to win, out of touch Matthew Hayden left us for 19, leaving the two current masters Alfie (79) and Punter (41) to wrap it up for Australia in the 43rd over.
 The Day 4 crowd of just 2000 was disappointing as the Windies were in a great position and could've used greater support.
 They needed Shiv to help reach a lead of 200+, which would've been a lot harder to chase, but that's all part of the game and post-game analysis over local beverages many of which were shared late into the night at the Dutch Bottle Cafe even though an early-start day trip to amazing Kaieteur Falls was on the cards to replace Day 5!

 Guyana deserves more tourism and if any good words said here can help, I'll be pleased to see more people touching down in Georgetown.
-Much the same way Zimbabwe was a tremendous experience during the 2003 World Cup; thus I can't wait for the 2004 Test Series in Africa's former bread-basket.
+Much the same way Zimbabwe was a tremendous experience during the 2003 World Cup; thus I can't wait for Australia's Test Cricket Tour Of Zimbabwe, Africa's former bread-basket.
 I hope Australia plays in Glorious Guyana on their next Test series but until then we look forward to 'Tremendous Trinidad' in 5 days' time.